intel/intel-iot-refkit/README.rst

    Only Linux development hosts are currently supported, as documented in the `Yocto Project Quick Start Guide`_

+Follow the instructions in this document when trying to get familiar with the IoT Reference OS Kit or when basing a new project on it.
+Alternatively, it is also possible to take a subset of the content and add it to other, existing projects or distributions.
+For information about the content, see :file:`doc/introduction.rst`.

 .. _Yocto Project Quick Start Guide: http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html#the-linux-distro

 Installing Docker on Linux